Minimising impact

 Significant finds

-Mitigation measures might include:
+Mitigation measures might have included:

 - a minor amendment to the design plans